About This Course

 Candidates should be of the required academic standard and be able to satisfy one of the following conditions:

-- have a 2:2 in a life science degree with a higher degree in a relevant subject e.g. MSc Medical Sciences
+- have a 2:2 in a life science degree with a higher degree (eg MSc) in a relevant subject e.g. Medical Sciences; Biomedical Sciences, Psychology, Sport Science, Biology (particularly Human Biology), Anatomy etc.

 Students will be interviewed prior to acceptance.